-Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the safety of childhood vaccines and the immunization schedule.
-These concerns have led some parents to not allow their children to be given some or all of the recommended vaccines.
+Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the use and schedule Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more of vaccines in children.
+These concerns can lead some parents to vaccine hesitancy.
+Vaccine hesitancy is when parents delay or do not allow their children to be given some or all of the recommended vaccines despite the availability of vaccine services.
 Diseases that can be prevented by vaccines are much more likely to develop in children whose parents have refused one or more vaccines.

-The public press has reported concerns that the MMR vaccine may cause autism.
-These concerns were based on a fraudulent and brief medical report in 1998 about 12 children with developmental disorders such as autism.
+In the 1990s, the public press has reported concerns that the MMR vaccine Measles, Mumps, and Rubella Vaccine The measles, mumps, and rubella (MMR) vaccine is a combination vaccine that helps protect against these three serious viral infections.
+The vaccine contains live but weakened measles, mumps... read more may cause autism Autism Spectrum Disorders Autism spectrum disorders are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and show restricted or repetitive behaviors... read more .
+These concerns were based on a fraudulent and brief medical report in 1998 about 12 children.
 Their parents reported that eight of the children had received the MMR vaccine within a month before they developed symptoms.
 Because this chain of events could also have occurred by chance, doctors have since done many studies to look for a connection between the vaccine and autism.
-No such connection was found in any of the studies.
+No such connection was found in any of the many studies.

 The largest of these studies looked at 537,303 Danish children who were born between 1991 and 1998.
 Most (82%) of these children had been given the MMR vaccine.
 Doctors found that